GTocchi/edgar-cik-api/README.md

-## Mapping CIKs to Stock Names and Tickers for US Listed Stocks CIKs (last update August 2025)
+## Mapping CIKs to Stock Names and Tickers for US Listed Stocks (last update August 2025)

 ## Company Identifier Misalignment
 Bloomberg identifies companies through **name, ticker, and ISIN**, whereas the SEC's EDGAR system relies primarily on **company name** and its unique **10-digit CIK identifier** (with occasional tickers, but no ISIN, CUSIP, LEI, etc.).